Cantonese salted fish

 Cantonese salted fish (广东咸鱼 (廣東鹹魚, Guǎngdōngxiányú); also known as "salted fish, Chinese style") is a traditional Chinese food originating from Guangdong province.
 It is a fish preserved or cured with salt, and was a staple food in Guangdong.
 It historically earned the nickname of the "poor man's food", as its extreme saltiness is useful in adding variety to the simpler rice-based dinners.
-Cantonese salted fish was revealed to be on the list of IARC group 1 Carcinogens, meaning it is a known carcinogen, but was suspected and studied for its links to cancer as early as the 1960s due to the high incidence of nasopharyngeal cancer, an extremely rare type of nose and head cancer now understood to be linked to a high consumption of this dish.
+Cantonese salted fish is listed as an IARC group 1 carcinogen, meaning it is a known carcinogen, but was suspected and studied for its links to cancer as early as the 1960s due to the high incidence of nasopharyngeal cancer, an extremely rare type of nose and head cancer now understood to be linked to a high consumption of this dish.

 History

 In the past, large cities like Guangzhou in southern China had large populations without access to any kind of food preservation.
 To overcome the rotting of room temperature meat, a number of methods became popular, such as canning and salting.
 The coastal Guangdong province, however, includes fish as a major food source.
 Thus food preservation efforts focused foremost on fish, and the eventual convergence of these techniques gave rise to the dish.

 The presence of common salt, sodium chloride, helps to preserve salted fish, through inhibition of bacterial growth.
 When the solution of salt, or brine, is more concentrated—specifically, has a lower water potential—than the fluid of the fish tissue, osmosis will occur.
 Water molecules will pass from the fish tissue (higher water potential) into the brine (lower water potential) until the water molecules in these two solutions are evenly distributed.
 This is known as a hypertonic environment.
 Most bacteria cannot survive in such an environment, as their cells shrink and normal biological function cannot continue, eventually terminating in lysis.
 This lends the antiseptic properties, and hence preservational power, of salt.